Let us discuss the relative positioning of the red dot sight in relation to the iron sights.

 As well, when I tried to fire ultra-accurate groups with this, it was not anywhere as easy nor as accurate as with traditional post/notch sights.
-Our standard by the way is five shots in one hole at 7 yards.
+Our standard by the way is five shots in one hole (representative of an eyeball) at 7 yards.

 Then, some guys started putting the rear sight in front of the red dot.